tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-05-map(),-filter(),-lambda.md

 ## Limits to map() and filter()

-Overall, `map()` and `filter()` are good to use if you need to construct a new iterator using a method that is not logically very complicated.
+Overall, `map()` and `filter()` are good to use if you need to construct a new iterable using a method that is not logically very complicated.

-However, there are cases where a good ol' `for` loop may be a better choice, particularly if you have a very complex series of steps that a iterator must be processed with.
+However, there are cases where a good ol' `for` loop may be a better choice, particularly if you have a very complex series of steps that a iterable must be processed with.

-Really, my final guidance would be this - **`map()` and `filter()` are probably the most compact and legible way to process some iterable.s If you need to construct a new iterator with a single method and/or condition, use them.**
+Really, my final guidance would be this - **`map()` and `filter()` are probably the most compact and legible way to process some iterable If you need to construct a new iterable with a single method and/or condition, use them.**

 That's all!
 Well done and hope you enjoyed reading!
-Check out these related articles to learn more: